 Working with Topaz Sharpen AI

 Having used so many other products from Topaz Labs, I felt at home with Topaz Sharpen AI.
-Like with all other software from Topaz Labs, Sharpen AI too is pretty user friendly, simple to use, and gets the job done without any fuss.
+Like with all other software from Topaz Labs, Sharpen AI too is pretty user-friendly, simple to use, and gets the job done without any fuss.

 You can use Sharpen AI to work either with a single image or with multiple images at once thanks to the batch-processing feature.
 This saves you a lot of time as you can apply the same adjustments to multiple photos at once with batch processing.
 This can be quite handy if the images that you are working with are of similar nature.

-And like I mentioned earlier, Sharpen AI seamlessly integrates with Adobe Photoshop and Adobe Lightroom.
+As I mentioned earlier, Sharpen AI seamlessly integrates with Adobe Photoshop and Adobe Lightroom.
 So, when working with any software like this, whenever you need to sharpen the image, you can conveniently invoke Sharpen AI, apply the sharpening, go back, and continue working with the image for further processing.

 When working with your image in Photoshop, just head over to Filter>Topaz Labs>Topaz Sharpen AI… This will open up the image in Topaz Smart AI software.
 Hit Apply when done, and you’ll be taken back to Photoshop.